lukejacksonn/servor/README.md

 - 🖥 Redirects all path requests to a single file for frontend routing
 - 📦 Accepts both HTML and JavaScript files as the root file for a directory
 - 🔎 Discovers freely available ports to start on by default
+- 📄 Renders directory listing for urls ending with a trailing slash
+- 🗃 Opens browser tab and code editor to streamline quick start

 ## CLI Usage